nlclark216/Anisongs-Capstone/documentation/anisongs_API_docs.md

     "message": "Bad Request",
     "errors": {
       "title": "Title is required",
-      "title": "Title must be shorter than 50 characters", "albumName": "Album name must be shorter than 50 characters", "file": "Song file url is required",
+      "title": "Title must be a minimum of 1 character", "title": "Title must be a maximum of 50 characters", "albumName": "Album name must be a minimum of 1 character", "file": "Song file url is required",
-      "file": "Song file must be smaller than 4G", "file": "Song file must be in AIFF, MP3 or WAV format", "albumImg": "Album img must be in JPG, JPEG, or PNG format", "anime": "Anime name is required"
+      "file": "Song file must be smaller than 4G", "file": "Song file must be in AIFF, MP3 or WAV format", "albumImg": "Album img must be in JPG, JPEG, or PNG format", "anime": "Anime name is required",
+      "year": "Year is required",
+      "language": "Please select a langauge"
     }
   }
   ```

 ### Add Like to a Song based on the Song's id

-Create and return a new lyric for a song specified by id.
+Create and return a new lyrics for a song specified by id.

 * **Require Authentication**: true
 * **Require Proper Authorization**: Song must belong to the current user